cybruGhost/Cubic-Music/README.md

 - [ ] Fix update logic
 - [ ] UI polish on large screens
 - [ ] Improved playlist mood detection
 - [ ] Optimize memory for large cache usage
+- fix ui to be more of rimusic
 - 🎵 Add General improvements
 - 🌐 Expand localization and language support
 - 👨‍💻 To push the source-code